demisto/content/Packs/CiscoWebex/Integrations/CiscoWebexEventCollector/README.md

 Cisco Webex Event Collector fetches Events and Admin Audit Events and Security Audit Events.
-This integration was integrated and tested with version xx of CiscoWebexEventCollector.
+This integration was integrated and tested with version 1 of CiscoWebex API.

 ## Configure Cisco Webex Event Collector on Cortex XSOAR